SING FOR EARTH DAY

 - Why now?

-Those of us who work in leading groups in song, movement and music making can see what powerful and effective practices they are.
-Helping to enhance and nurture connection, supporting well being, and healthn in times of adversity.
+Those of us who work in leading groups in song, movement and music making understand what effective practices they are in helping to enhance and nurture well being, belonging, connection, and health in times of adversity.

 Due to the Climate Change crisis and the information shared in the IPCC report in